open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch02_encryption_schemes.md

 ### SC01: Encryption scheme for Recipients with EC key pair

-This scheme can be used for transmitting encrypted messages to Recipients holding a EC key pair.
+This scheme can be used for transmitting encrypted messages to Recipients holding an EC key pair.
 Scheme uses Diffie-Hellman key exchange algorithm to generate same secret value for both Sender and Recipient, which is used to protect the FMK of CDOC2 Container.

 The key exchange algorithm is almost the same as NIST key-establishment scheme `C(1e, 1s, ECC CDH)` (SP 800-56A Rev3, Section 6.2.2.2 - "(Cofactor) One-Pass Diffie-Hellman, C(1e, 1s, ECC CDH) Scheme"), with the only difference that NIST describes a key-establishment scheme with cofactor ECC CDH primitive, but we are using ECC DH primitive without a cofactor.